-115.366 Preservation of ability to protect residents from contact with abusers

-Auditor Overall Determination: Meets Standard

-Auditor Discussion

-Policies and written/electronic documentation reviewed.

-New Hanover Pre-Audit questionnaire

-Juvenile Justice Facilities Sexual Abuse and Harassment Policy and Procedures

-NC State Human Resource Manual

-Individuals interviewed/ observations made.

-Interview with Agency PREA Coordinator

-Interview with Facility Director

-Summary Determination

-Indicator (a) North Carolina Department of Public Safety does not have unionized employees in its juvenile justice facilities.

-Indicator (b) The Auditor is not required to review this indicator

-Compliance Determination

-The Department of Public Safety has no contracts with bargaining units at its Juvenile Justice facilities.
+115.366 Preservation of ability to protect residents from contact with abusers Auditor Overall Determination: Meets Standard Auditor Discussion Policies and written/electronic documentation reviewed.
+Lenoir Pre-Audit questionnaire Juvenile Justice Facilities Sexual Abuse and Harassment Policy and Procedures NC State Human Resource Manual Individuals interviewed/ observations made.
+Interview with Agency PREA Coordinator Interview with Facility Director Summary Determination Indicator (a) North Carolina Department of Public Safety does not have unionized employees in its juvenile justice facilities.
+Indicator (b) The Auditor is not required to review this indicator Compliance Determination The Department of Public Safety has no contracts with bargaining units at its Juvenile Justice facilities.
 The Auditor requested and was provided information from state human resources policy which defines the grounds for putting an individual out on administrative leave after an allegation of sexual misconduct.
-The Human resource policy state, "An employee may be placed out on investigatory leave with pay for the following reasons; to investigate allegations of performance or conduct deficiencies that would constitute just cause for disciplinary actions.
-This standard is compliant based on the information provided and the interviews with administrators.
+The Human resource manual pg 73 states, "An employee may be placed on ILWP (Investigative Leave With Pay) only: · To investigate allegations of performance or conduct deficiencies that would constitute just cause for disciplinary action; \cdot To provide time within which to schedule and conduct a pre-disciplinary conference; or • To avoid disruption of the work place and/or to protect the safety of persons or property" The Agency also can to temporary reassignment according to the manual.
+This standard is compliant based on the information provided in policy and agency manuals, and the interviews with administrators.

 115.367 Agency protection against retaliation

 Auditor Overall Determination: Meets Standard

 Auditor Discussion

 Policies and written/electronic documentation reviewed.

-New Hanover Pre-Audit questionnaire
+Lenoir Pre-Audit questionnaire

 Juvenile Justice Facilities Sexual Abuse and Harassment Policy and Procedures

 Retaliation monitoring form

 Individuals interviewed/ observations made.

 Interview with the Agency Head designee

 Interview with Agency PREA Coordinator

 Interview with PREA Compliance Manager

 Interview with Facility Director

 Interview with PREA Support Person

 Interview with random staff

 Summary Determination

 Indicator (a) North Carolina Department of Public Safety has information on the expectation to monitor individuals after any PREA claims.
-The Agency PREA policy states, "Management is responsible for monitoring the conduct and treatment of residents and staff who reported the sexual abuse and the residents who were reported to have suffered sexual abuse for at least of 90 days following the report."
-The North Carolina Department of Public Safety has created voluntary positions for
+The Agency PREA policy states, "Management is responsible for monitoring the conduct and treatment of residents and staff who reported the sexual abuse and the residents who were reported to have suffered sexual abuse for at

-facility staff who want to serve as PREA Support Persons.
+residents and staff who reported the sexual abuse and the residents who were reported to have suffered sexual abuse for at least of 90 days following the report."
+The North Carolina Department of Public Safety has created voluntary positions for facility staff who want to serve as PREA Support Persons.
 The individuals are approved by the facility Director and receive additional training annually.
 The PSPs serve as go-to persons for victims or other residents who cooperate in an investigation of sexual misconduct.
 The Policy defines their roles in monitoring for retaliation of residents.
 The policy also requires the PREA Compliance Manager to serve as the individual responsible for monitoring staff for retaliation.
 The PREA Compliance Manager will ensure the monitoring process is documented.
 The form documents the types of monitoring in the given week from the review of incidents, discipline to follow up with mental health, or direct conversation with the resident by the person completing the monitoring.
-As noted previously there have been no incidents requiring the monitoring of juveniles or staff.
+Since there have been no incidents requiring the monitoring of juveniles or staff the Auditor relied on the PSP and Directors interviews in considering the indicator.